jsvine/pdfplumber/README.md

 - `.lines`, each representing a single 1-dimensional line.
 - `.rects`, each representing a single 2-dimensional rectangle.
 - `.curves`, each representing a series of connected points.
+- `.images`, each representing an image.
+- `.figures`, each representing a figure.

 Each object is represented as a simple Python `dict`, with the following properties: